sshivamanand/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe Game

-This **Tic-Tac-Toe** game is built with HTML, CSS, JavaScript, and jQuery.
-Two players alternate placing Xs and Os on a 3x3 grid.
-It tracks turns, checks for a winner, and announces the result.
-If all boxes are filled without a winner, it declares a draw.
-The design features retro fonts and is responsive for different screen sizes.
+A simple, retro-styled Tic-Tac-Toe game built using HTML, CSS, JavaScript, and jQuery.
+Two players take turns placing Xs and Os on a 3x3 grid, with the game automatically checking for a winner or a draw.

+## Features

+- Two-player turn-based game
+- Displays current player's turn
+- Automatically checks for wins or draws
+- Retro-styled fonts and responsive design

+## Technologies Used

+- HTML
+- CSS
+- JavaScript (jQuery)